Rina Melli: Biography

-The first of four children, Rina was privately educated; for this purpose the father chose to entrust her to a young Italian teacher of Ferrara: Paolo Maranini.
+The first of four children born to her parents in Ferrara, Rina was privately educated; for this purpose the father chose to entrust her to a young Italian teacher of Ferrara: Paolo Maranini.
 The two, she aged fourteen and he in his twenties, began a lifelong love affair.
 Paolo Maranini, when he met Rina, had already been the manager of the Ferrara socialist circle Figli del Lavoro for two years; this meant that Melli received from him, in addition to Italian lessons, a political education.
 Soon Rina became an active member of the Ferrara socialist movement, with particular attention to the status of women workers.

 In 1898, Paolo was arrested and Rina's father began to oppose his relationship with his daughter in a decisive manner; this meant that Rina, as soon as she turned eighteen, left her family to go and live with his family in the poor and popular district of the city, where after a few months she married Paolo.
-Having become a prominent member of the Ferrarese socialist movement, Rina founded the women's socialist magazine "Eva", but in 1902 she had to move to Genoa with her husband due to friction and disagreements within the Socialist Party in Ferrara.
+Having become a prominent member of the Ferrarese socialist movement, Rina founded the women's socialist magazine Eva, but in 1902 she had to move to Genoa with her husband due to friction and disagreements within the Socialist Party in Ferrara.
 Later that year, she was joined in Genoa by her mother and her three brothers, forced to leave Ferrara due to an unsustainable family situation and the excesses of her jealous and possessive father.

 In 1903, Rina moved again with her family to Trento, to collaborate with her husband in Il Popolo by Cesare Battisti.
 Rina, in order to make her work as a columnist more effective, decided to learn German (Trentino was then Austrian) and to perfect her command of the language she moved for a time to Vienna with her eldest son Giuseppe Maranini.
 While there she collaborated with the magazine Arbeiter Zeitung under Victor Adler.

 Following an illness of Giuseppe, who risked dying, Rina began to dedicate herself primarily to her family, ceasing to be a political militant.
 However she continued the collaboration with the printed paper and her socialist acquaintances; in particular, she collaborated with the Bietti publishing house, publishing a small Italian grammar book for German-speaking students and translating from German fairy tales and stories by Hans Christian Andersen.
 Some years after Paolo's death in Milan in 1941, Rina ended up moving to Pavia with her daughter Rosa, going to join her other daughter, Lorenza.
-She remained in Pavia until her death on March 25, 1958.
+She remained in Pavia until her death on 25 March 1958.